sbanjara/cs310-tic-tac-toe/README.md

    1. **master**
    2. **GUIImplementation**

    The **"master"** branch implements the game in a console.
 The user can choose the size of a board by providing the arguments in the command prompt (for instance, cs310-tic-tac-toe.jar 4).
 The default board size for the game is 3x3 unless specified by the user.
 The first move is always the **X** followed by **O**.
-The game continues until one player wins or there is a **Tie**.
+The game continues until a player wins or there is a **Tie**.
 This game in the console will look like below if a default size is applied,

                              Board Initially:               0 1 2
                                                           0 - - -